Say YES to Everything!

-It’s amazing what setting good, clear intentions can achieve as I viewed the property I am still living in today, twice in one day, and put in an offer.
+It’s amazing what setting good, clear intentions can achieve.
+I viewed the property I am still living in today, twice in one day and put in an offer.
 I moved in during December 2005.

-I continued to say ‘yes’ to stuff, and steadily built my network up and expanded my personal and professional development over the intervening years, although those years have not been without their own challenges.
+I continued to say ‘yes’ to stuff, and steadily built up and widened my network.
+I continued to embrace both personal and professional development and more challenges too.
 Which of course have also provided growth and a continuum of resilience, inner strength, and self-assurance.

 - Learning how to parent my son as my ex always took over in that area.